zrichz/interfacegan/README.md

 ### Generative Models

-A GAN-based generative model basically maps the latent codes (commonly sampled from high-dimensional latent space, such as standart normal distribution) to photo-realistic images.
+A GAN-based generative model maps the latent codes (commonly sampled from high-dimensional latent space, such as standard normal distribution) to photo-realistic images.
 Accordingly, a base class for generator, called `BaseGenerator`, is defined in `models/base_generator.py`.
-Basically, it should contains following member functions:
+It should contain the following member functions:

 - `build()`: Build a pytorch module.
 - `load()`: Load pre-trained weights.
 - `convert_tf_model()` (Optional): Convert pre-trained weights from tensorflow model.
 - `sample()`: Randomly sample latent codes.
 This function should specify what kind of distribution the latent code is subject to.
-- `preprocess()`: Function to preprocess the latent codes before feeding it into the generator.
+- `preprocess()`: Function to preprocess the latent codes before feeding them into the generator.
-- `synthesize()`: Run the model to get synthesized results (or any other intermediate outputs).
+- `synthesize()`: Run the model to get synthesized results (or any intermediate outputs).
 - `postprocess()`: Function to postprocess the outputs from generator to convert them to images.

-We have already provided following models in this repository:
+We have already provided the following models in this repository:

 - ProgressiveGAN:
   - A clone of official tensorflow implementation: `models/pggan_tf_official/`.
 This clone is only used for converting tensorflow pre-trained weights to pytorch ones.
-This conversion will be done automitally when the model is used for the first time.
+This conversion will be done automatically when the model is used for the first time.
 After that, tensorflow version is not used anymore.
   - Pytorch implementation of official model (just for inference): `models/pggan_generator_model.py`.
   - Generator class derived from `BaseGenerator`: `models/pggan_generator.py`.
   - Please download the official released model trained on CelebA-HQ dataset and place it in folder `models/pretrain/`.
 - StyleGAN:
   - A clone of official tensorflow implementation: `models/stylegan_tf_official/`.
 This clone is only used for converting tensorflow pre-trained weights to pytorch ones.
-This conversion will be done automitally when the model is used for the first time.
+This conversion will be done automatically when the model is used for the first time.
 After that, tensorflow version is not used anymore.
   - Pytorch implementation of official model (just for inference): `models/stylegan_generator_model.py`.
   - Generator class derived from `BaseGenerator`: `models/stylegan_generator.py`.
   - Please download the official released models trained on CelebA-HQ dataset and FF-HQ dataset and place them in folder `models/pretrain/`.